Pokemon Sirius Minus (GBA) – A Balanced Classic of the Japanese ROM Hack Scene

 Credits:

-- Original Altair/Sirius/Vega team
+- Original Altair/Sirius/Vega Development Team

-- Dr. Akimbo & translation team
+- Dr. Akimbo & Translation Team (English translation and support)

 Source & References